Madagascar June 7-15, 2023

 ON Orchidee Hotel, Bekopaka.

 Day 3 (7) Tue June 13.
 Bekopaka – Morondava.
 Up at 5, we had BF at 6 and departed back at 06:30 to Belo sur Tsiribihin and the ferry to Tsimafana.
 Small Tsingy (about 1 – 1.5 hours).
 We went to the “real” Baobab Amoureux” another two big trees twisted around each other and maybe better than the one most commonly seen.
 There were hundreds of nice w00d carvings of baobabs for sale here.
 I should have bought one but didn’t.
 Sunset at the Avenue of the Baobabs.
-Everyone congregates on the east side of the avenue behind a pond full of lilies for sunset for silhuoettes.
+Everyone congregates on the east side of the avenue behind a pond full of lilies for sunset silhouettes.
 But most leave well before the best colour that happened at least 30 minutes after sundown.
-The best photos were back at the road with the trees side lit.
+The best photos were back at the road with the side of the tree lit.

 Our driver was able to get tickets with Cotisse to leave at 05:00 the next morning.